sebastien-zhou/documentation-ia-product/documentation/igrc-platform/business-view/business-view-editor.md

 To add a component to the pipe, first, select the component just before the insertion point.
 Then drag & drop a component from the palette.
 The component will be inserted after the selected component.

->**Note**: Cut, Copy & paste operations are available but when you cut a component, all the following components are also cut.
+> [!note] Cut, Copy & paste operations are available but when you cut a component, all the following components are also cut.

 The configuration of a component is done in the Properties tab displayed on the bottom of the graphical editor.
 Clicking on the background of the graphical area will display the schema of the view in the Properties tab (see caption below).
 The schema of the view represents the list of attributes available for the report or the page once the view is executed.
 Additional important information such as the component in which the attribute has been defined or, if the attribute comes from a ledger view, the name of the view and the meaning of the attribute.